Our Team

 Yeeva Cheng

-(Impact Producer) is passionate about grassroots education and community-centered storytelling.
+(Education and Community Manger) is passionate about grassroots education and community-centered storytelling.
 The daughter of one of the survivors featured in Voices of Deoli, she has been actively involved with the internment camp survivor community (AIDCI) since 2011, through advocacy, community archiving, and healing-centered conversations.
-With an academic background in Anthropology (Davidson College ’15) and International Education Policy (Harvard Graduate School of Education ’21), she is deeply invested in the ways media, emotion, and dialogue shape how people learn, heal, and grow.
+With a background in teaching and curriculum design, she is deeply invested in the ways media, emotion, and dialogue shape how people learn, heal, and grow.
+She studied Anthropology at Davidson College and International Education Policy (Harvard Graduate School of Education ’21)

 (cinematographer) is a documentary cinematographer based in New York City.
 She is originally from Ukraine.
 Her latest project “Kostya” screened at the 2019 DOC NYC film festival where it received an award of excellence from Kanopy.
 Oxana comes from a strong journalism and documentary photography background.
 She has a wide variety of experience working with immigrants and war zone stories.